Vassah/CS61A/README.md

 I have made the following decisions.

-I will attempt to only use the syntax taught up to that point in the course.
+I will attempt to only use the syntax taught up to that point in the course, doing my best to translate that restriction between languages.
+E.g. languages with higher level list support will not use that list support when implementing cons lists etc.

 I will prioritize first completing the course work.